July 21st, 2018

-The car was totalled but at least the nearby cars were spared.
+The car was totaled but at least the nearby cars were spared.
 The owners of a nice Audi SUV finally came back from their hike and wondered why their trunk was all wet on the outside.
 I just happened to be walking by at the time and showed them my video of what had gone down while they were out.
+They were in disbelief that their SUV almost got consumed by the flames.
 Then the owner of the burned car came up and started telling the story of how she and her partner had just stopped to get breakfast on their way to go golfing.
 At least the fire dept. rescued the clubs out of the trunk.

 This was all a good reminder of how simple life on the trail is and that the ‘real world’ is full of stressful events.

-I headed over to the Summit Inn to use their wifi and saw Andrew, a SOBOer that I had been leapfrogging the past few days.
-He wanted to stay the night and asked if I wanted to split a room.
+I headed over to the Summit Inn to use their wifi and saw Andrew from New Orleans, a SOBOer that I had been leapfrogging the past few days.
+He was going to stay the night and asked if I wanted to split a room.
 He also offered some of his pizza that he got across the street.
 He had me at pizza.